ornl-ssd/cpp-dev-env/_episodes/01-cdt.md

 : This is just another way of choosing either a C++ or C project.

 In this case, we're going to choose **C++ Project**.
 Once you select this option, you will see the C++ Project wizard.

+<img src="{{ site.github.url }}/fig/01-cdt-new.png" width="50%"/>

 There are many settings that you can change on this wizard, but for now, just give your project a name (e.g. "my_project").
 You should also choose `Hello World C++ Project` from the `Executable` folder in the **Project type:** box.

-<img src="{{ site.github.url }}/fig/01-cdt-new.png" width="50%"/>
+Finally, select a toolchain compatible with your system (`MinGW GCC` for Windows, `MacOSX GCC` for Mac OS X, or `GCC` for Linux.)

 When you're done, select the **Finish** button and you should see the project appear in the Project Explorer view.
 Clicking on the small triangle to the left of the project will open it.
 Open the `src` folder and you will see